PTV News

 PTV News HD is a 24-hour Urdu News channel owned by the Pakistan Television Corporation.
 It also broadcast as Terrestrial television.
 PTV News is a cable and satellite news channel launched in the face of tough international competition.
-Its objective is providing updated news round the clock and informs its viewers across the country on the latest newsworthy happenings on the national and international levels.
-The tagline is "Truth with Responsibility".
+Its tagline is "Truth with Responsibility".

-In May 2021, PTV News started broadcasting on YouTube with high definition transmission to start from June 2021.
+In May 2021, PTV News started broadcasting on YouTube, with high-definition streams launching in June 2021.